pydicom/dicom-validator/README.md

 ## Build executable on Windows

+A self-contained Windows executable is contained in the release artifacts.

-Here is a sample workflow:
+Here is a sample workflow to build such an executable yourself:
 ```powershell
 # Clone the repository
 git clone git@github.com:pydicom/dicom-validator.git